lupyuen2/wip-nuttx/Documentation/platforms/risc-v/sg2000/boards/duos/index.rst

-`Milk-V Duo S <https://milkv.io/duo-s>`_ is a RISC-V Single-Board Computer based on the SOPHGO SG2000 RISC-V SoC with T-Head C906 64-bit Main Processor, 512 MB of SIP DRAM memory and 10M / 100M MAC PHY Ethernet.
+`Milk-V Duo S <https://milkv.io/duo-s>`_ is a RISC-V Single-Board Computer based on the SOPHGO SG2000 RISC-V SoC with T-Head C906 64-bit Main Processor, 512 MB of SIP DRAM memory and 100 Mbps Ethernet.

 Features
 ========